 On December 22, 2017, the U.S. government enacted the Tax Cuts and Jobs Act (Tax Act).
 The Tax Act includes provisions that impact Applied starting in fiscal 2019, including a provision designed to tax global intangible low-taxed income (GILTI).
-As a result, Applied realized a tax benefit of \$46 million in the first quarter of fiscal 2019.
+As a result, Applied realized a tax benefit of \$50 million in the second quarter and \$96 million in the first half of fiscal 2019.
 On June 14, 2019, the U.S. government released regulations that significantly affect how the GILTI provision of the Tax Act is interpreted.
 Accordingly, Applied reversed the tax benefit that had been realized in the first half of fiscal 2019.